 ELMT 2381 - Cooperative Education.
 Three hours credit.
 Career-related activities encountered in the student's area of specialization offered through an individualized agreement among the college, employer, and student.
 Under the supervision of the college and the employer, the student combines classroom learning with work experience.
 Includes a lecture component.
 As outlined in the learning plan, apply the theory, concepts, and skills involving specialized materials, tools, equipment, procedures, regulations, laws, and interactions within and among political, economic, environmental, social, and legal systems associated with the occupation and the business/industry; and will demonstrate legal and ethical behavior, safety practices, interpersonal and teamwork skills, and appropriate written and verbal communication skills using the terminology of the occupation and the business/industry.
 One lecture and twenty field experience hours each week.
-Pre-requisite: Work Keys test section for Applied Math Level 4 and Reading for Information Level 4.
 Students enrolling in this course must have a GPA of 3.00 or higher.